aces/Loris/modules/imaging_uploader/README.md

 As such, it does not check if the files within the uploaded scan are of the expected DICOM type, nor whether the  PatientName and/or PatientID DICOM headers are properly de-identified according to the LORIS convention.
-This check is however done as the first step on the LORIS-MRi side; i.e. as soon as the insertion pipeline is triggered.
+This check is however done as the first step on the LORIS-MRI side; i.e. as soon as the insertion pipeline is triggered.

 ## Permissions